tlswg/sniencryption/draft-huitema-tls-sni-encryption.md

 Historically, adversaries have been able to monitor the use of web services through three channels: looking at DNS requests, looking at IP addresses in packet headers, and looking at the data stream between user and services.
-These channels are getting progressivley closed.
+These channels are getting progressively closed.
 A growing fraction of
 Internet communication is encrypted, mostly using Transport Layer Security (TLS) [@?RFC5246].